health care reform

 The health care reform law signed by President Obama represents the greatest single legislative advancement for women’s health since Medicare and Medicaid were signed into law nearly 45 years ago.
 Many Planned Parenthood supporters worked hard to make health care reform a reality.

-The new health care reform law, despite including unacceptable restrictions on private insurance coverage for abortion, will extend either private health insurance or Medicaid coverage to millions of women.
-It will also dramatically increase access to reproductive health services, including family planning.
+The health care reform law, despite including unacceptable restrictions on private insurance coverage for abortion, extends either private health insurance or Medicaid coverage to millions of women.
+It has also dramatically increase access to reproductive health services, including family planning.

-- extend health care coverage to tens of millions of women and families who currently don't have insurance
+- extends health care coverage to tens of millions of women and families who currently don't have insurance

-- provide newly insured women access to preventive and primary health care from Planned Parenthood health centers across the country
+- provides newly insured women access to preventive and primary health care from Planned Parenthood health centers across the country

-- significantly increase access to reproductive health care, including family planning
+- significantly increases access to reproductive health care, including family planning

-- provide $75 million for comprehensive sex education and teen pregnancy prevention
+- provides $75 million for comprehensive sex education and teen pregnancy prevention

-- guarantee affordable access to lifesaving screenings for breast and cervical cancer
+- guarantees affordable access to lifesaving screenings for breast and cervical cancer

-- stop the discriminatory practice of charging women more than men for health insurance
+- stops the discriminatory practice of charging women more than men for health insurance

-- end the practice of denying insurance coverage because of pre-existing conditions, including breast cancer and pregnancy
+- ends the practice of denying insurance coverage because of pre-existing conditions, including breast cancer and pregnancy